 The choice of yoghurts available today on the shop shelf is huge.
-Choosing the healthiest yoghurt is often difficult as you will see “0% fat”, “Fat Free”, Diet Yoghurt”, “Sugar Free”, “Reduced Sugar” and other versions but what do they all mean and how do I choose the healthiest option for me.
+Choosing the healthiest yoghurt is often difficult as you will see “0% fat”, “Fat-Free”, Diet Yoghurt”, “Sugar-Free”, “Reduced Sugar” and other versions but what do they all mean and how do I choose the healthiest option for me?

 Diabetes Ireland in conjunction with UL dietetic students developed a new resource to help people make healthier choices when selecting yoghurts to eat.

-The short video explains the differences between the various Yoghurt options, what the branding means, what to look for on the label which together will enable you to make the best choice of yoghurt for you.
+The short video explains the differences between the various Yoghurt options, what the branding means, and what to look for on the label which together will enable you to make the best choice of yoghurt for you.

 To access the “Healthy Yogurts” video, see https://spark.adobe.com/video/dBVxuS4p87qnS